16 Intro to Linear Algebra - DRAFT πŸ›

 clojure.lang.ArraySeq$ArraySeq_double

-16.9.3 Vector or Java array to Apache Commons Math RealVector.
+16.4.6.3 Convert a vector or Java array to an Apache Commons Math RealVector.

 (type (vec/vec->RealVector [10 5]))